nlingala/Wonderland/README.md

 ## Questions:
 1. Testing on same device (file transfer is quick for even large files <10ms): Need to check on network
-2. Currently downloads new file to robot: should I create a return value for it or is it better to have the students write that portion of file io?
-3. Should we send all files that the Director receives to all robots at the corresponding cue time and have the students filter out which files are theirs?